project-rootbox/project-rootbox.github.io/source/guide.rst

 If things weren't already awesome enough, you can load your factories straight from the web or Git.
 If you have a factory up at GitHub, you could use it via::

-  rootbox box.new -n mybox -v 3.5 -f git:myuser/myrepo@@mybranch///myfactory.sh
+  rootbox box.new mybox -f git:myuser/myrepo@@mybranch///myfactory.sh

 If ``@@mybranch`` is ommited, it defaults to *master*.
 If ``///myfactory.sh`` is ommited, it defaults to ``factory.sh``.
 For instance, to load ``factory.sh`` from ``CoolRootboxScripts/cool_scripts_set_1``::

-  rootbox box.new -n mybox -v 3.5 -f git:CoolRootboxScripts/cool_scripts_set_1
+  rootbox box.new mybox -f git:CoolRootboxScripts/cool_scripts_set_1

 To use ``my_other_factory.sh``::

-  rootbox box.new -n mybox -v 3.5 -f git:CoolRootboxScripts/cool_scripts_set_1///my_other_factory.sh
+  rootbox box.new mybox -f git:CoolRootboxScripts/cool_scripts_set_1///my_other_factory.sh

 To use it from the branch ``devel``::

-  rootbox box.new -n mybox -v 3.5 -f git:CoolRootboxScripts/cool_scripts_set_1@@devel///my_other_factory.sh
+  rootbox box.new mybox -f git:CoolRootboxScripts/cool_scripts_set_1@@devel///my_other_factory.sh

 GitLab is supported, too::

-  rootbox box.new -n mybox -v 3.5 -f gitlab:MyGitlabUser/my_gitlab_repo@@branch///factory_name.sh
+  rootbox box.new mybox -f gitlab:MyGitlabUser/my_gitlab_repo@@branch///factory_name.sh

 as well as any other plain old Git repository::

-  rootbox box.new -n mybox -v 3.5 -f git:https://whatever.com/my_repo.git@@branch///factory_name.sh
+  rootbox box.new mybox -f git:https://whatever.com/my_repo.git@@branch///factory_name.sh

 In fact, factories can be pulled from anywhere on the internet::

-  rootbox box.new -n mybox -v 3.5 -f url:https://mysite.com/some_cool_factory.sh
+  rootbox box.new mybox -f url:https://mysite.com/some_cool_factory.sh

 The syntax this time is a bit different: the url must point to an absolute URL to the factory.
 If the URL ends with a slash (``/``), then ``factory.sh`` will